grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 }
 ```

 Now, imagine we need to test it -- how do we do it?
-I can already see you
-shaking your head and saying: “Let us just create this database, invoke
-this method and see if the record is added properly".
-In such case, the
-first test would look like this:
+I can already see you shaking your head and saying: “Let's just create this database, invoke this method and see if the record is added properly".
+In such case, the first test would look like this:

 ```csharp
 [Fact]